 4. SKY BRIGHTNESS CHANGES THROUGHOUT A SOLAR ECLIPSE

 Analyzing main plots we can infer the umbral impact on overall sky brightness in more or less all directions.
-Anyhow, I am going to describe all these changes separately basing on my visual observations combined with my colleague’s records and Wolfgang’s Strickling measurements from the Jackson Hole.
+Anyhow, I am going to describe all these changes separately based on my visual observations combined with my colleague’s records and Wolfgang’s Strickling measurements from Jackson Hole.

-The situation on the northern and southern sky was quite straightforward.
-Because basically umbra was moving from the west towards east the sky brightness changes towards these directions were the most symmetrical against mid-eclipse.
-However even here some differences have been recorded, because the lunar shadow was moving roughly from WNW to ESE direction.
+The situation in the northern and southern sky was quite straightforward.
+Because basically, the umbra was moving from the west towards the east the sky brightness changes towards these directions were the most symmetrical against mid-eclipse.
+However even here some differences have been recorded, because the lunar shadow was moving roughly from WNW to the ESE direction.

-The eastern part of the sky represents the opposite behaviour, but due to forward scattering, the overall result is slightly different.
-First of all the sky brightness changes, before-after difference occurred likewise on the western part.
-We can clearly see, that as mid-eclipse approach the lower part of the sky is darkening around twice faster than the upper part.
-This situation happened from 2nd contact giving values accordingly 0.94 Mag for 15 deg and 0.57 mag for 45 deg whilst 40 seconds later these values state 0.43 mag for 15 deg and 0.19 mag for 45 degrees altitude (Pic.
+The eastern part of the sky represents the opposite behavior, but due to forward scattering, the overall result is slightly different.
+First of all the sky brightness changes, and before-after differences occurred likewise on the western part.
+We can clearly see, that as the mid-eclipse approaches the lower part of the sky is darkening around twice faster as the upper part.
+This situation happened from the 2nd contact giving values accordingly of 0.94 Mag for 15 deg and 0.57 mag for 45 deg whilst 40 seconds later these values state 0.43 mag for 15 deg and 0.19 mag for 45 degrees altitude (Pic.
 9, 11).
 Secondly, the perfect view of the dark shadow cone has been reported through these measurements.
 The biggest before-after difference has been recorded for 99,6% obscuration, which clearly reflects the dark shadow cone position.
 The difference value is 1.43mag/arcsec2 for 15 deg and 0.02mag/arcsec2 for 45 deg altitude giving accordingly 10.83 and 10.62 mag/arcsec2 (Pic.
 9, 10).
-Because of not big brightness difference, the shadow-out sky featured quite uniform dark hue up to 40-50 sec after 3rd contact.
+Because of the not-big brightness difference, the shadow-out sky featured quite a uniform dark hue up to 40-50 sec after 3rd contact.
 Next, this hue was brighter and brighter.
-The before-after difference is getting lower as proceed further from the totality and shows, that lower part of the sky is brightening quicker up to 97,4% obscuration.
-This is the moment, when the grey shadow cone is definitely gone, leaving a bright sky with blueness washed out due to forward scattering.
-The last umbral presence can be spotted at 95% obscuration both for 15 deg and 45 deg altitude.
+The before-after difference is getting lower as proceed further from the totality and shows, that the lower part of the sky is brightening quicker up to 97,4% obscuration.
+This is the moment when the grey shadow cone is definitely gone, leaving a bright sky with blueness washed out due to forward scattering.
+The last umbral presence can be spotted at 95% obscuration at both 15 deg and 45 deg altitudes.
 By the end of the measurement, the before-after brightness difference for the upper part of the sky is vanishingly small with 0.06 Mag/arcsec2 magnitude only giving the value 6.53 Mag/arcsec2 (Pic.
 9, 10).

 Zenith sky reflected similar brightness changes to the upper part of the western sky.
 Basically, there is no difference for obscuration of less than 98,7% (Pic.
 12).
 A huge before-after brightness difference is to be noticed for 99,6% obscuration with 1.03 Mag/arcsec2 value (Pic.
 13).
-It was the moment, when the 30s before 2nd contact lunar shadow started to cover the zenith sky.
+It was the moment when the 30s before 2nd contact lunar shadow started to cover the zenith sky.
 Unlike 99,6% obscuration, there is almost no difference for 30 sec against mid-eclipse.
-The zenith was one of the darkest parts of the sky during totality and for sure the darkest measured direction with value 12.85 Mag/arcsec2.
-On the plot, we can clearly see how the zenith sky starts to brightening immediately after the mid-eclipse (Pic.
+The zenith was one of the darkest parts of the sky during totality and for sure the darkest measured the direction with a value of 12.85 Mag/arcsec2.
+In the plot, we can clearly see how the zenith sky starts to brighten immediately after the mid-eclipse (Pic.
 14).

 5. OVERALL SKY BRIGHTNESS COMPARISON – TOTALITY